Unless you have hundreds of thousands of dollars in cash to spare, buying a home probably means taking out a mortgage.

 Your closing attorney will most likely mention an escrow account for insurance and taxes.
 You don’t have to go this route, but many homeowners find it helpful.

-The money builds up as the months pass, then when it’s time to pay your property taxes or the insurance premium, you have the money available.
+The money builds up as the months pass, and then when it’s time to pay your property taxes or the insurance premium, you have the money available.

 Your lender will maintain the escrow account and even pay the tax and insurance bills.